 \section{Conclusion}

-Advancing from the single summary score convention (e.g., CLIPScore), the \qga{} framework~\citep{yushi-hu-2023,yarom-michal-2023,jaemin-cho-2023} leverages the power of pretrained LLMs and VQAs to have enabled much more fine-grained (thus informative) diagnostics in T2I evaluation.
-Despite the progress and success, various nontrivial reliability issues remain: question duplication (e.g., having both \ex{is there a motorcycle?} and \ex{what type of vehicle is this?}), invalid VQA queries ((e.g., asking \ex{is the motorcycle blue?} when model already responds \ex{no} to \ex{is there a motorcycle?})) and ambiguous questions (e.g., a yes/no answer to \ex{is there a blue motorcycle?} does not clarify whether it is the color or the object is being verified).

-In this work, taking inspiration from formal semantics~\citep{donald-davidson-1965,donald-davidson-1967a,donald-davidson-1967b}, we propose a \qga{} approach called \textbf{\methodLong{} (\method)} to present a solution.
-Via comprehensive experimentation and human evaluation with SoTA LLM, VQA, and T2I models, we empirically demonstrate that \method{} addresses the reliability issues far more capably than previous work.
+The \qga{} framework~\citep{yushi-hu-2023,yarom-michal-2023,jaemin-cho-2023} leverages the power of pretrained LLMs and VQAs to have enabled much more fine-grained (thus informative) diagnostics in T2I evaluation.
+However, they have various reliability issues, such as duplicated, invalid, and ambiguous questions.
+In this work, inspired by formal semantics~\citep{donald-davidson-1965,donald-davidson-1967a,donald-davidson-1967b}, we propose \textbf{\methodLong{} (\method)}, a \qga{} approach to present a solution.
+Comprehensive experimentation and human evaluation demonstrate that \method{} better addresses the reliability issues than previous work.
 In addition, its fine-grained question typing allows for even more in-depth diagnostics.
 Finally, we collect a benchmark dataset \textbf{\dataset{}} to facilitate research in this area.

-Beyond addressing the raised issues, our work casts light on future directions in the \qga{} framework: In both QG and QA, we observe (a) semantic details related to subjectivity and domain knowledge may lead to model-human as well as human-human disagreement, and (b) some semantic categories remain beyond the capabilities of existing SoTA VQA models (e.g., accurate \texttt{text rendering}).
-This calls for dedicated research on the target topics, and until then, human evaluation remains the gold standard that is more reliable than automatic methods.
+Our work casts light on future directions in the \qga{} framework: In both QG and QA, we observe that (a) subjectivity and domain knowledge may lead to model-human as well as human-human disagreement, and (b) some semantic categories remain beyond the capabilities of existing SoTA VQA models (\eg{}, \texttt{text rendering}).